Velocidex/velociraptor-docs/content/knowledge_base/tips/merging_config.md

----
-title: How can I override the configuration file?
+# How can I override the configuration file?
----

 Velociraptor relies on the configuration file to control the operation of the server or client.
 Usually the configuration file is generated